b0gg4rd/backend-guide-java-6/README.md

 # Backend Guide for Java

-A reference for a Java's backend with CXF, Spring and MyBatis.
+A reference for backend Java with CXF, Spring and MyBatis.

 ## Requirements

 - JDK 1.8 update 65
 - Apache Maven 3.3.9

-## Build launchers
+## Building

-The common Eclipse's run launchers are at src/main/confg.

-For CLI use the follow commands:
+For CLI use the follow common commands:

 - `$ mvn clean install`
 - `$ mvn clean install -P dev`